 #6 Kenzoki Restful Dream Night Mask, $159

-I’m such a fan of night masks, and this is no exception.
+I’m such a fan of night facial masks, and this is no exception.
 Made by Kenzo, it comes in packaging that’s very Japanese Zen, with an image of a simple lotus flower (extracts of which are in the product).
 The scent is mild but beautifully fragrant, and very relaxing when applied at night.
 It’s in quite a wide shallow tub with a thick whipped-cream texture in a pale shade of pink.
 The first time I tried it, I scooped up too much and ended up rubbing it off during the night like a peel-off mask!
 Then I read the instructions and used just a thin layer and it was much better.
-I feel that these overnight masks often create a protective barrier as well, which is nice when sleeping in aircon, but it does need to be washed off in the morning.
+I feel that applying these overnight facials in Singapore often create a protective barrier as well, which is nice when sleeping in aircon, but it does need to be washed off in the morning.

 It feels very rich but I use it every other night and don’t get any breakouts.
 It is promoted for all skin types and helps with anti-ageing, dullness and skin texture.
 Filled with natural products like mallow and lotus flower and antioxidants, as well as calming oat extracts, this is paraben- and sulphate-free, so it’s good for my sensitive skin.